Bohem1/datum/README.md

 ### Data Layers and Precedence

-To simplify the key concept, a Datum hierarchy is some blocks of data (nested hashtables) organised in layers, so that a subset of data can be overridden by another block of data from another layer.
+To simplify the key concept, a Datum hierarchy is some blocks of data (nested hashtables) organized in layers, so that a subset of data can be overridden by another block of data from another layer.

 Assuming you have configured two layers of data representing: